Judgment Day: Truth vs. Myth

 The Second Death

-After we pass from death into life, all of the descendants of Adam and Eve will become subject to a period of Judgment, under the Kingdom (government) of God chosen from the twelve tribes of ancient Israel.
+After we pass from death into life, all of the descendants of Adam and Eve will, “each in their own order,” become subject to a period of Judgment under the Kingdom (government) of God chosen from the twelve tribes of ancient Israel.
 Those who pass that test will receive Eternal Life; those who fail will receive the Second Death.
 There is no resurrection from the Second Death.
 It is eternal.

 One of the lessons God wants us to learn while we are exiled in death on the earth is the impotence of human government.
 Human jurisprudence is hampered by the fear of being wrong; therefore, we need to second guess our juries by endless appeals.
 The justice system’s failure to accept the reality that our current existence is death, compounds the problem.
 Consequently, we torture our sentencing decisions by calling what in reality would be a Life penalty, a “Death Penalty.”
 As a result of Adam’s transgression in Eden, all humans are under a death penalty.
 When human governments execute criminals, we are shortening their death / exile, and sending their souls into Life.
 There; they will come under the Kingdom (Government) of God.
 In that period of time, referred to as Judgment Day, they will be apprised of the Law of God and become subject to the Second Death.
 Justice under the Kingdom of God is comparable to biblical account of the judgment of Ananias and Sapphira.